 How competitive is admission to your program? [top]

 Admission is highly competitive; admission with funding is extremely competitive.
-In a typical year, we receive approximately 125 applications, and we aim to enroll a class of fifteen.
+In a typical year, we receive around 100 applications, and we aim to enroll a class of fifteen.
 To meet this goal, we generally admit less than one third of those who apply.

 Is funding available? [top]

-The department is typically able to award six graduate assistantships, which pay full tuition plus a yearly stipend of approximately $11,825, to each incoming class.
+The department is typically able to award five graduate assistantships to each incoming class, which provide a tuition waiver plus a yearly stipend of $13,500.

 Some applicants may also be eligible for certain university fellowships through the Graduate School.
 Such fellowships are by nomination only, and the Graduate Committee considers all admitted students for these fellowships and will nominate you for one if it thinks you are a suitable candidate.